dlds/yii2-giixer/README.md

 Extended gii module for Yii2 including a bunch of useful handler, helpers, traits and other components.
 This module generates required models, controllers and other classes with dependency on own components.
-Default yii-gii generator is not available and is replaced by when your are usint this module.
+Default yii-gii generator is not available when your are usint yii2-giiixer module.

 ## Installation